Molding (decorative): Use

-At their simplest, mouldings hide and help weather seal natural joints produced in the framing process of building a structure.
+At their simplest, moldings hide and help weather seal natural joints produced in the framing process of building a structure.
 As decorative elements, they are a means of applying light- and dark-shaded stripes to a structural object without having to change the material or apply pigments.
 Depending on their function they may be primarily a means of hiding or weather-sealing a joint, purely decorative, or some combination of the three.

 As decorative elements the contrast of dark and light areas gives definition to the object.
-If a vertical wall is lit at an angle of about 45 degrees above the wall (for example, by the sun) then adding a small overhanging horizontal moulding, called a fillet moulding, will introduce a dark horizontal shadow below it.
+If a vertical wall is lit at an angle of about 45 degrees above the wall (for example, by the sun) then adding a small overhanging horizontal molding, called a fillet molding, will introduce a dark horizontal shadow below it.
 Adding a vertical fillet to a horizontal surface will create a light vertical shadow.
-Graded shadows are possible by using mouldings in different shapes: the concave cavetto moulding produces a horizontal shadow that is darker at the top and lighter at the bottom; an ovolo (convex) moulding makes a shadow that is lighter at the top and darker at the bottom.
-Other varieties of concave moulding are the scotia and congé and other convex mouldings the echinus, the torus and the astragal.
+Graded shadows are possible by using moldings in different shapes: the concave cavetto molding produces a horizontal shadow that is darker at the top and lighter at the bottom; an ovolo (convex) molding makes a shadow that is lighter at the top and darker at the bottom.
+Other varieties of concave molding are the scotia and congé and other convex moldings the echinus, the torus and the astragal.

-Placing an ovolo directly above a cavetto forms a smooth s-shaped curve with vertical ends that is called an ogee or cyma reversa moulding.
+Placing an ovolo directly above a cavetto forms a smooth s-shaped curve with vertical ends that is called an ogee or cyma reversa molding.
 Its shadow appears as a band light at the top and bottom but dark in the interior.
 Similarly, a cavetto above an ovolo forms an s with horizontal ends, called a cyma or cyma recta.
 Its shadow shows two dark bands with a light interior.

 Together the basic elements and their variants form a decorative vocabulary that can be assembled and rearranged in endless combinations.
 This vocabulary is at the core of both classical architecture and Gothic architecture.